jskinne3/roofrite/commercial/pvc.md

 layout: page.njk
 title: "PVC"
 hero_image: "/assets/img/IMG_3818.jpg"
-hero_alt: "Interior view of the Roof Rite warehouse with a worker operating a forklift.
-A branded Roof Rite trailer is parked in the back, surrounded by tools, equipment, and roofing materials.
-The space is organized, with ladders, boxes , and supplies neatly stored along the walls."
+hero_alt: "Close-up of a Roof Rite crew installing a white PVC roofing membrane on a flat roof.
+One worker unrolls the membrane while another operates a RhinoBond induction welder to secure the material.
+The sun shines brightly overhead, casting long shadows across the smooth, reflective surface.
+Leafless trees and rooftop HVAC units are visible in the background."
 ---

 ## PVC: Long-Lasting and Low-Maintenence